rdwinter2/lagom-scala_old.g8/src/main/g8/api-schema-role/README.md

 * @hidden for an attribute that is not normally returned during a query
 * @isUnique for a globally unique identifier
 * @isPartUnique for an identifier that is only unique within its hierarchy
+* @aliases for a list of deprecated aliases

 ```yaml
 name: String! @check("[A-Za-z0-9_, \-]{1,255}")